evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 ## Performance

 The BYD Seal AWD has a maximum power of 390KW (530hp).
 The total torque is 670nm.
-The 0-100km/h sprint (0-62mph) takes 3,8 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging